pascal-brand38/py-spriteforhtml/README.md

 # Introduction

-**spriteforhtml** is a python package aimed at building a sprite from small image.
+**spriteforhtml** is a python package aimed at building a sprite from small images.
 The sprite is created as a png and a webp image.

 Typically, from single small images